Claudius Crozet: Early life, family

-Claudius Crozet was born in Villefranche, Provence-Alpes-Côte d'Azur, France on December 31, 1789 to Pierrette Varion Crozet and her husband, wine merchant François Crozet.
+Claudius Crozet was born in Villefranche-sur-Saône, Auvergne-Rhône-Alpes, France on December 31, 1789 to Pierrette Varion Crozet and her husband, wine merchant François Crozet.
 His mother died when he was a boy, and his father moved to Paris in 1800 with Claude and two siblings.
 Claude secured permission to attend the École Polytechnique in 1805.
 He studied engineering (including bridge-building) as well as military matters, and graduated as sub-lieutenant on October 1, 1807.
 Crozet then graduated from the Imperial Artillery School in Metz, and received a commission as a second lieutenant on June 9, 1809.
 Thus, he served in the French Army under Napoleon Bonaparte, and won a promotion to captain on July 22, 1812 during Napoleon's invasion of Russia.

 At the Battle of Borodino in September 1812, Captain Crozet was taken prisoner, but released in 1814 and returned to duty in the French army.
 Napoleon abdicated in April 1814, but returned to power about a year later, was defeated at the Battle of Waterloo on June 18, 1815 and surrendered about a month later.
 Crozet resigned from the French military on April 11, 1816.

 On June 7, 1816, in Paris, Crozet married Agathe Decamp, and they would have daughters Agatha and Claudia Crozet Mills and a son (Alfred) before her death in March 1861.